daytonaio/daytona/pkg/apiclient/docs/Workspace.md

 ### NewWorkspace

-`func NewWorkspace(envVars map[string]string, image string, name string, repository GitRepository, targetConfig string, targetId string, user string, ) *Workspace`
+`func NewWorkspace(envVars map[string]string, id string, image string, name string, repository GitRepository, targetId string, user string, ) *Workspace`

 NewWorkspace instantiates a new Workspace object
 This constructor will assign default values to properties that have it defined,